jojangers/Zahapa/README.md

 ```

 ## Test the Zahapa endpoint
 The Zahapa endpoint can be tested by sending a GET request to the root URL, e.g. http://zahapa.example.com:65530/.
 The response will be one of the following values:

-ready up: The Zabbix server is ready and can receive connections.
+**ready up:** The Zabbix server is ready and can receive connections.
-up maint: The Zabbix server is in standby mode and cannot receive connections, but is up.
+**up maint:** The Zabbix server is in standby mode and cannot receive connections, but is up.
-down: The Zabbix server is not available.
+**down:** The Zabbix server is not available.

 That's it!
 Zahapa is now set up and ready to use.

 # License

 Zahapa is released under the MIT License.
 See `LICENSE` for details.

-# Contributing
-If you find any issues or would like to contribute, feel free to open an issue or a pull request on the Zahapa GitHub repository.

 # future